Chart Color Schemes

 Mackay has seen population growth performance typically on par with national averages when looking at short and medium term trends

 Mackay's population is approximately 4,174 as of November 2025.
-This figure represents an increase of 148 people since the 2021 Census, which reported a population of 4,026.
-The growth is inferred from ABS data showing an estimated resident population of 4,159 in June 2024 and 15 validated new addresses added post-Census.
+This figure represents an increase of 148 people, a rise of 3.7% since the 2021 Census which recorded a population of 4,026.
+This growth is inferred from the estimated resident population of 4,159 in June 2024 and the addition of 15 new addresses validated since the Census date.
 Mackay's population density is around 1,051 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-The city's population growth rate of 3.7% since the Census places it within 2.9 percentage points of its SA3 area (6.6%).
-Overseas migration contributed approximately 78.2% of Mackay's overall population gains during recent periods.
+The city's growth rate of 3.7% since the census places it within 2.9 percentage points of the SA3 area's growth rate of 6.6%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 78.2% of Mackay's population gains in recent periods, driving its primary population growth.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Demographic trends project above median population growth for national regional areas like Mackay.
-Based on the latest numbers, the area is expected to grow by 531 persons by 2041, representing a total gain of 12.4% over the 17-year period.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, Mackay is expected to experience above median population growth among Australian non-metropolitan areas.
+By 2041, the area's population is projected to increase by 531 persons, reflecting a total increase of 12.4% over the 17-year period, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population